clarekonnert/MICB475-Team-1/README.md

 - Using a statistical test to compare to see if there is a significant difference between the visual differences we are seeing
 - There is not much statistical difference
 - Control for age, sex, and BMI
+- There is a large difference between individuals in the same exprimental group

 ## Feb 29, 2024
 Completed deliverables: